 What is the current Prime Rate for business loans in 2020?

 Banks use the Prime Rate as a benchmark for setting rates on consumer and commercial loans.
 As of March 2020, the prime rate is 4.75%.

 Interest rates for SBA working capital and debt refinance loans

-Interest rates for SBA working capital and debt refinance loans from SmartBiz marketplace banks are now only 8% to 9% (variable rate of Prime Rate plus 2.75% to 3.75%).
+Interest rates for SBA working capital and debt refinance loans from SmartBiz marketplace banks are now only 4.75% - 7.00%.
+SBA loans offered from banks in the SmartBiz lending network have a variable rate of Prime Rate plus 1.5% to 3.75%.

 Interest Rates for owner-occupied commercial real estate SBA loans

 Commercial real estate SBA loan rates from SmartBiz marketplace banks are even lower at 4.75% - 6.00%*

 *Prime Rate plus 1.5% to 2.75%.

 The word “debt” can strike fear into the hearts of consumers and business owners.
 But all debt is not created equal.
 Funds from a low-cost loan can help your small business grow and save money.